nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 ```

 ### Serialize Data

-Objective is to log data in objects each time it is changed.
-Since refresh rate is fast, it is probably a lot faster than change rate.
-Logging should be assoicated with change rate.
+The objective is to log data in objects each time it is changed.
+Since the refresh rate is fast, it is probably a lot faster than the change rate.
+Logging should be associated with the change rate.

 Sample of serializing Character data
 ```javascript